Warmag2/BtDamageResolver/README.md

 > Unhandled exception rendering component: Cannot assign requested address (localhost:8080)

-In some setups, Docker does always allow accessing localhost addresses.
+In some setups, Docker does not allow accessing localhost addresses.
 You can replace "localhost" with "host.docker.internal".

 ### Services installed